 Holly was diagnosed with a rare autoimmune disorder called Guillain-Barre syndrome.
 Within 72 hours, the young mom was completely paralyzed and could no longer breathe on her own.

-With her newborn baby still at home, Holly was admitted to the ICU,f where she spent two-and-a-half months breathing on a ventilator and being fed through a tube in her stomach.
+With her newborn baby still at home, Holly was admitted to the ICU, where she spent two and a half months breathing on a ventilator and being fed through a tube in her stomach.